Matdata-eu/expertise-graph/pages/has-category.md

 exclude-from-graph-view:: true
 type:: #[[Property]]
-description:: used to put things in buckets
+has-description:: used to put things in buckets

 -